xd009642/xd009642.github.io/_posts/2026-XX-XX-Fork-Off-fixing-an-old-Tarpaulin-bug.markdown

 Because of this when `waitpit` returns an event, I call it multiple times in a loop until I have a list of all the events and then set about handling changes they all need and continuing/stepping them all at the end as needed.
-Throw in forks and process execs and now you have even more things and sometimes those processes will use signals to communicate to each other as well which have to be forwarded (some signals like segfaults tarpaulin will swallow and report as errors).
+Throw in forks and process execs and now you have even more things and sometimes those processes will use signals to communicate to each other as well which have to be forwarded (some signals like segfaults Tarpaulin will swallow and report as errors).
 This gives you all of fun of race conditions where the only way to avoid them is just "get gud".